chatox/data-mining-course/theory/README.md

 # List of theory topics

-:construction: I am currently (July-August 2020) adapting these contents for the 2020 edition.
+:construction: These materials should not be considered final until the end of the course.
+Materials from previous editions can be found in other branches of the repository for the course.

 There are 11 theory sessions of 2 hours each.
+They will all take place remotely.

+**Before each class, there are short videos you should watch.** They are up to 20 minutes in total, and watching them requires some preparation/scheduling on your part.
+Please set aside time in your schedule to watch these videos before coming to class, ideally on the day before.

-In one of the sessions, a *midterm exam* will be taken.
-At the end of the course, a *final exam* will be taken.
-Exam questions are based only on the materials shown or discussed in the lectures during class -- all other videos and readings are optional.
+**During class,** I will present the contents using slides and we will do together some exercises using Nearpod or Google Spreadsheets.
+Please avoid distractions: place your phone in airplane mode, close all other windows in your computer, and try to stay focused.
+We will pause frequently during the session to help you regain focus.
+In one of the sessions, a *midterm exam* will be taken, and at the end of the course, a *final exam* will be taken.
+The exam questions are based exclusively on the materials shown or discussed in the lectures during class.

+**After each session, there is some reading for you to do.** These readings will be much easier after you have attended each lecture, will bring depth to what you learn in class, and will help you remember these contents better.
+Think of these readings as a form of continuous studying that will save you time and effort when preparing for the exams.

 ## Session 1: Introduction